 Distribution and discussions of initial findings will be detailed as part of the engagement.
-If a third-party conducts the test, it may provide out-brief workshops or walk-throughs of the test findings / results for validation.
-The oversight control group will validate and accept these findings.
-Many organizations have found value in not only reviewing the initial findings via a replay of the test engaging both the red and blue teams to walk through the testing procedures and articulate how the testing progressed to identify the strengths and weaknesses of the firm's defense.
+If a third party conducts the test, it may provide out-brief workshops or walk-throughs of the test findings / results for validation.
+The oversight (control) group will validate and accept these findings.
+Many organizations have found value in not only reviewing the initial findings via a replay of the test engaging both the red and blue teams (referred to as purple teaming) to walk through the testing procedures and articulate how the testing progressed to identify the strengths and weaknesses of the firm's defense and enhance the quality of future tests.

 Any significant finding must be communicated as described within the ROE to ensure risk exposure can be managed at or close to the time of the finding being discovered.
-Firms have the responsibility to share any significant findings with other firms which might be impacted with the same vulnerability that might have been discovered during testing.
+Firms have the responsibility to share any significant findings with other firms which might be impacted with the same vulnerability that may have been discovered during testing.
 At the time of review, these findings may have already been remediated.
 All findings revealed at the time of the test should be captured in the draft Test Report, including any remediation efforts or actions taken by the firm related to the finding.